Q. Are the courts open?

 - If the person is represented by an attorney, contact the attorney; or

-- If the person has no attorney, call the registry or clerk's office for the court where the person is scheduled to appear or would seek relief; or
+- If the person has no attorney, call the clerk's office for the court where the person is scheduled to appear or would seek relief; or

-- If the person is an attorney and is scheduled to appear before a judge, contact the registry or clerk’s office or, if practicable, that session directly by telephone; or
+- If the person is an attorney and is scheduled to appear before a judge, contact the clerk’s office or, if practicable, that session directly by telephone; or

 - If the person is scheduled to meet with a probation officer, contact the probation officer or applicable probation office directly by telephone; or